gwu-libraries/sfm-ui/docs/credentials.rst

   * It is recommended to change the application permissions to read-only.
   * **Review and agree to the Twitter Developer Agreement**.

-You may need to wait several days for the account and app to be approved.
-One approved, it is recommended that you:
-  * Click on your new application.
-  * Navigate to the *Permissions* tab.
-  * Select *Read only* then *Update settings*.

-You now have application-level credentials you can use in your ``.env`` file.

 To manually add a Twitter Credential in your SFM user account:
-  * **Go to the Credentials page of SFM,** and click *Add Twitter Credential*.
+  * **Go to the Credentials page of SFM,** and click *Add Twitter2 Credential*.
-  * Fill out all fields:
-      * On the Twitter apps page (https://apps.twitter.com/) click your new application.
+  * There are two ways of saving your credentials in SFM:
+      1. Enter an `API key`, `API key secret`, `Access token`, and `Access token secret`.
+      2. Or enter a `Bearer token` (recommended).
+  * To obtain your credentials, visit the `Twitter Developer Portal Dashboard <https://developer.twitter.com/en/portal/dashboard>`_and select your project.
+Under the `Apps` section, click on the key icon to access the `Keys and tokens` menu.
-      * Navigate to the *Keys and Access Tokens* tab.
+  * Generate the credentials needed (either the API key/secret and Access token/secret, or the Bearer token).
-      * From the top half of the page, copy and paste into the matching fields in SFM: *Consumer Key* and *Consumer Secret*.
-      * From the bottom half of the page, copy and paste into the matching fields in SFM: *Access Token* and *Access Token Secret*.
-  * **Click** *Save*
+  * Save these keys, tokens, and secrets somewhere secure.
+  * Enter the credentials in the Twitter2 Credential form on SFM, and click `Save`.

 .. _flickr-credentials: